junxit/us-congress-bills-112/bill.md

   > - **(f)** *Repayment* An officer candidate or former officer candidate who does not fulfill the terms of the obligation to serve as specified under section (d) shall be subject to the repayment provisions of section 216(b).

 - **(b)** *Clerical amendment* The table of sections in section 1 of the Act entitled “An Act to authorize the Hydrographic Service Improvement Act of 1998, and for other purposes” (Public Law 107–372) is amended by inserting after the item relating to section 233 the following:
-- **(c)** *Officer candidate defined* Section 212 of such Act (33 U.S.C.
+- **(c)** *Officer candidate defined* Section 212 of the National Oceanic and Atmospheric Administration Commissioned Officer Corps Act of 2002 (33 U.S.C.
 3002) is amended—
   - **(1)** by redesignating paragraphs (4) through (6) as paragraphs (5) through (7), respectively; and
-  - **(2)** by inserting after paragraph (4) the following:
+  - **(2)** by inserting after paragraph (3) the following:
-    > - **(5)** *Officer candidate* The term officer candidate means an individual who is enrolled in the basic officer training program of the Administration and is under consideration for appointment as an officer under section 221(a)(2)(A).
+    > - **(4)** *Officer candidate* The term officer candidate means an individual who is enrolled in the basic officer training program of the Administration and is under consideration for appointment as an officer under section 221(a)(2)(A).

 - **(d)** *Pay for officer candidates* Section 203 of title 37, United States Code, is amended by adding at the end the following:
   > - **(f)**
-  >   - **(1)** An officer candidate enrolled in the basic officer training program of the commissioned officer corps of the National Oceanic and Atmospheric Administration is entitled, while participating in such program, to monthly officer candidate pay at monthly rate equal to the basic pay of an enlisted member in the pay grade E–5 with less than two years service.
+  >   - **(1)** An officer candidate enrolled in the basic officer training program of the commissioned officer corps of the National Oceanic and Atmospheric Administration is entitled, while participating in such program, to monthly officer candidate pay at monthly rate equal to the basic pay of an enlisted member in the pay grade E–5 with less than 2 years service.
   >   - **(2)** An individual who graduates from such program shall receive credit for the time spent participating in such program as if such time were time served while on active duty as a commissioned officer.
 If the individual does not graduate from such program, such time shall not be considered creditable for active duty or pay.

 ## § 10.
 Involuntary retirement or separation